-Further reading: SEO Guide to Write Optimized Meta description
+Further reading: Beginner Guide to Internet Marketing

 The Bounce Rate is defined by the ratio of visitors who leave the site without visiting any other page outside their landing page.
 Bounce rate in itself is not a ranking signal but it is an indication of user interest for website content.
 When bounce rate is high, it suggests your content is boring, unable to address the problems users seek to solve.